myst729/Vuelog/docs/posts/guide/2016/how-to-add-a-post-or-page.md

 ### How to write a page?

-Adding a post is very similar to posts.
+Adding a page is very similar to posts.

 - Just put the markdown file in `/docs/pages` folder.